blacklabel/projections/README.md

 With Projections plugin scatter points are projected into three basic planes - XY, YZ and ZX.
 This is giving a chance for better visaulisation of connections between x,y and z variables.

-Go to project page to see this module in action: [http://blacklabel.github.io/indicators/](http://blacklabel.github.io/indicators/)

 ### Requirements